-Alternative business structures - ushered in by the Legal Services Act and implemented by October 2011 - enable lawyers to form partnerships with non-lawyers, and allow companies to invest in law firms and provide legal services.
-See also 'Tesco law'.
+Alternative business structures were brought in by the Legal Services Act in October 2011 and are licensed by the SRA.
+ABS enable lawyers to form partnerships with non-lawyers, and allow companies to invest in law firms and provide legal services.

 Alternative dispute resolution, which comprises various methods for resolving problems without going to court.